MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-test-bot.md

 # Work with the Test Bot

-As you design your AI for Customer Service Virtual Agent bot, you can use the Test Bot to see how the virtual agent leads a customer through the bot's conversation path.
+As you design your AI for Customer Service Virtual Agent bot, you can use the Test Bot to see how the virtual agent leads a customer through the virtual agent's conversation path.
 To help you find and fix unexpected behavior, you can enable tracing to take you through the conversation path step by step, and quickly navigate to the corresponding node in the conversation editor.

 ## To test a topic in the Test Bot